Niklas Hult: AEK Athens

-On 31 January 2018, Hult signed a two-and-half-year contract with rivals AEK Athens for an estimated amount of €200,000.
+On 31 January 2018, Hult signed a two-and-a-half-year contract with rivals AEK Athens for an estimated amount of €200,000.
 In the 2019–20 season Hult competed in 18 matches for AEK across all competitions, with the 30-year-old Swedish having previously won the Super League two years ago after transferring from Panathinaikos in January 2018.
 On 30 June 2020, he mutually solved his contract with the club.

 Hannover 96

 On 28 August 2020, Hult signed a two-year contract with German club Hannover 96.

 Return to Sweden

 After his contract with Hannover expired, Hult signed a three-year contract with IF Elfsborg, where he had previously played from 2009 to 2014.